isa-group/SLA4OAI-TC/SLA-Spec-Presentation.md

 ---
 # Abstract
-API consumers expect Service Level Agreements (SLAs) for every API in production.
-However, the specification and documentation of SLAs is not something you can do with OpenAPI Spec.
+API consumers expect Service Level Agreements (SLAs) for production APIs which  specify their capabilities such as rate limits, performance, quality and so on.
+However, currently the OpenAPI Spec (OAS) does not provide a method to capture SLA requirements within the specification.

-The SLA for OpenAPI Special Interest Group has been working on a Spec express SLA definitions that works hand in hand with OAS.
+The SLA for OpenAPI Special Interest Group has been working on a Spec for SLA definitions, that works hand in hand with OAS.
+In this talk, we will present the current state of the Spec, as well as the main use cases and benefits it enables: ranging from SLA documentation, automatic SLA enforcement, automatic middleware configuration, to SLA verification.

-In this talk, we will present the current state of the Spec, as well as the main use cases and benefits it leverages: ranging from SLA documentation, automatic SLA enforcement, automatic middleware configuration, to SLA verification.
+We will demonstrate how to generate OpenAPI with SLAs from their corresponding  Service Level Objectives (SLOs) and how to make use of it in conjunction with your CI/CD pipeline and finally demonstrate measurement to performance and quality SLAs & SLOs with tooling against production APIs.

-We'll then discuss how you can help improve and extend the spec by contributing to discussions and tooling.
+Finally, we'll then discuss how you can help improve and extend the spec by contributing to discussions and tooling.

 ---
 # SLA Spec